-Our lab uses computational and statistical methods to uncover the mechanistic and evolutionary basis of functional genetic variation.
-This work integrates diverse datasets and conceptual frameworks from complex trait genetics and evolutionary genomics to test hypotheses about genome evolution and function.
+Our lab uses computational and statistical methods to study human genetics and evolution.
+This work integrates diverse datasets and conceptual frameworks from complex trait genetics and evolutionary genomics to study human diversity.

 Human Evolutionary Functional Genomics

 Research over the last two decades has established that by consequence of ancient hybridization, modern human genomes possess small amounts of sequence that traces ancestry to Neanderthals and Denisovans.
 By studying patterns and functional impacts of gene flow among hominins, my research program seeks general insights into the genomic basis of phenotypic divergence.
 More generally, my lab uses humans as model to understand the genetic and functional genetic basis of phenotypic evolution.

 See a video about our work on this topic here: